thin-edge/thin-edge.io-specs/src/software-management/thin-edge-json-mapping-to-from-c8y.md

 ```

 The mapper must generate a unique ID.
-Refer to The current epoch time value would be good candidate.
 Refer to [SM Agent specification](../sm-agent.md) for more details.

 ### Translate from Thin Edge JSON Software List Response to SmartREST Set Software List (116)